ECheynet/polarPcolor/README.md

-polarPcolor aims to represent a pseudocolour plot in polar coordinates, with a radial grid to allow an easy lecture of the data.
+polarPcolor aims to represent a pseudocolour plot in polar coordinates, with a radial grid to allow a clear visualization of the data.
 It is well suited for Plan Position Indicator (PPI) scan for radar or lidar for example [1].
 A similar function is available in ref.
 [2], which propose a visualization in 3D.

 References: